Red Sox vs. Blue Jays Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 40 hits with nine doubles, a triple, five home runs, 10 walks and 18 RBI.
-He's also stolen two bases.
+- Verdugo has recorded 41 hits with nine doubles, a triple, five home runs and 11 walks.
+He has driven in 18 runs with two stolen bases.

-- Verdugo will look for his fifth straight game with a hit in this matchup.
-In his last five games he is hitting .348 with four doubles, two home runs, a walk and six RBI.
+- Verdugo will look for his sixth straight game with a hit in this matchup.
+During his last five outings he is batting .391 with four doubles, two home runs, two walks and five RBI.

 Verdugo Recent Games